0xZzZEN/AlgoVis/README.md

 # Program states
-StartState - a starting state after execution.
-The croupier appearance <br>
+<p>StartState - a starting state after execution.
+The croupier appearance </p>
-MenuState - a selection option for choosing data structures, particular algorithm, etc LoadingStatem - transit between MenuState to the RandomState RandomState - random event 33%, happening in the LoadingState PlayState - visualization of the particular algorithm, with step by step approach
+<p>MenuState - a selection option for choosing data structures, particular algorithm, etc </p>
+<p>LoadingStatem - transit between MenuState to the RandomState </p>
+<p>RandomState - random event 33%, happening in the LoadingState </p>
+<p>PlayState - visualization of the particular algorithm, with step by step approach </p>
 # Transition map